door2door-io/door2door-sdk-android-deprecated/README.md

 		<td>loggerEnabled</td>
 		<td>boolean</td>
 		<td>true</td>
 		<td>Flag for enabling/disabling the logs coming from the library.
-The logs can be useful for debugging during the development, it is recommended to disable the logging for production.</td>
+The logs can be useful for debugging during the development.
+It is recommended to disable the logging for production.</td>
 	</tr>
 	<tr>
 		<td>applicationName</td>